 Trooper given 50-hour suspension for turning off body camera, kicking Black man who died in custody

-MONROE - A Louisiana State Trooper who shut off his body camera and kicked a handcuffed Black male and drug him by his leg shackles received a 50-hour suspension according to documents obtained by the WBRZ Investigative Unit.
-That man, Ronald Greene died as a result of the encounter.
+MONROE - A Louisiana State Trooper who shut off his body camera and kicked a handcuffed Black male, drug him by his leg shackles received a 50-hour suspension according to documents obtained by the WBRZ Investigative Unit.
+That man, Ronald Greene, died as a result of the encounter.

-Attorneys representing the Greene family are calling for Kory York's termination and arrest.
+Attorneys representing the Greene family are calling for Trooper Kory York's termination and arrest.

 In the disciplinary letter, Colonel Lamar Davis wrote to York that he did not agree with it and thought it should be more severe.
 Davis wrote the discipline decided on by his predecessor would be carried out to avoid violating Louisiana State Police Commission rules.

-Greene died in an 2019 encounter with State Police in the Monroe area.
+Greene died in a 2019 encounter with State Police in the Monroe area.
 Initially, State Police told Greene's family that he died in a fender bender.
-But, leaked audio surfaced from Trooper Chris Hollingsworth's body camera.
+But leaked audio surfaced from Trooper Chris Hollingsworth's body camera.

 Our sources said Hollingsworth turned off his body camera, so Greene's beating was not captured on his equipment.
 However, when he got back in his unit, the camera reactivated and captured audio of Hollingsworth talking to someone.